bhas/HYF-exercises/javascript1/week4/exercises/level1.md

 ## ✨ Review IMDB's code
-1. Describe in your own words to a team mate or mentor what this code does
-2. The code is hard to read due to poor naming.
-Can you improve it? (there might be more than just the names to improve)

 > [!TIP]
 > When refactoring existing code there is always a risk that we introduce bugs, so it is crucial that you take precautions to reduce the risk of introducing bugs.
 Here are some good steps to follow which limits these risks:
 > 1. **🔍 Understand the Code**: Thoroughly read and understand the existing code.